wildstang111/2014_software/README.md

 # Team 111's 2014 Robot Simulation and Base Code

-This repository contains the Team 111's 2014 robot source.
+This repository contains the Team 111's 2014 robot and simulation source.

 ## Intro